Hoarding During the Covid-19 Pandemic Can Be Criminal

 Prosecution for Hoarding, Profiteering, and Price-Gouging

 Companies and Businesses – Businesses can hoard and corner the market much easier than private citizens; therefore, they are the priority for law enforcement investigation.
 The federal government, under an Executive Order issued by President Trump during the Corvid-19 pandemic, authorized the Secretary of Health and Human Services to designate, under the Defense Production Act (DPA), certain specified items such as personal protection equipment (PPE) and medical supplies as being covered by the Act.
-If certain items have been designated as falling under the DPA, it is a federal crime for a business to “collect that item in excess of their reasonable needs or for the purpose of selling it in excess of current market prices.”
+If certain items have been designated as falling under the DPA, it is a federal crime for a business to “collect that item in excess of their reasonable needs or to sell it in excess of current market prices.”

 Michigan’s price gouging law states that “unfair, unconscionable, or deceptive methods, acts, or practices in the conduct of trade are unlawful and are defined as follows: … charging the consumer a price that is grossly in excess of the price at which similar property or services are sold.”

-Federal and state criminal anti-hoarding laws apply to individuals and businesses.
+Federal and state criminal anti-hoarding and price-gouging laws apply to individuals and businesses.

 State and Federal Penalties for Hoarding and Price-Gouging

-In Michigan, a violation of anti-hoarding laws can result in jail time, fines, and years of court-supervised probation.
-A conviction can result in such significant damage to a business’s reputation that it may be difficult to stay in operation.
+In Michigan, violating anti-hoarding laws can result in jail time, fines, and years of court-supervised probation.
+A conviction for price-gouging can result in such significant damage to a business’s reputation that it may be challenging to stay in operation.

 Example of Items that May be Illegally Hoarded